→ 2.40 → Atapuerca → 4.40km → Villalval

 For the better part of the last 3 decades excavations have been underway to learn more about our prehistory.
 In the caves outside of town, the remains of early humans have been discovered; some as old as 800,000 years.
 Most of the discoveries have been transferred to the Museum of Human Evolution in Burgos.

 Atapuerca, its prolific prehistoric discoveries aside, remains a small outpost.
 It was here where King Garcia of Nájera-Pamplona lost his life in a battle against his brother Ferdinand I of León on September 1st, 1054.
 The large stone marker in the field before town that marks his end; the locals refer to it as ‘el fin de rey’, or ‘the end of the king’.

-From Atapuerca, the camino climbs upward into the Atapuerca mountains before descending again into Cardeñuela.
+From Atapuerca, the camino climbs upward into the Atapuerca mountains (actually a modest hill, not much more than 100m in gain) before descending again into Cardeñuela.

 |Albergue de Peregrinos La Hutte